 Get Help from a Long Island Construction Site Accident Attorney

 The skilled legal team at Winkler Kurtz, LLP has been practicing together for over 30 years, and has a long track record of winning settlements for injured clients.
 When you work with Winkler Kurtz, LLP, you can be certain that we will negotiate the highest compensation for your injury.
-Please contact us online or call our offices at 631-928-8000 to discuss the details of your case.
+Please contact us online or call our offices at 631-928-8000 to discuss the details of your case with our Long Island construction accident lawyer.

 Can I sue my employer for an accident at work?

-After suffering an injury, many employees are unsure whether to sue their employer or not.
+After suffering an injury, many employees are unsure whether to sue their employer or not via a personal injury lawsuit.
 This is typically known as a work-related accident claim.
 To best understand these claims it is important to know when an employee can file these types of claims in addition to how they are processed.
 See below for an assessment from our Long Island Construction Site Accident Attorney.

 When Can I Sue My Employer?